Kyusetzu/Animal-Crossing-Welcome-Luxury/README.md

 - Resetti is disabled
 - Reworked Buildings
 - Reworked Items
-- Townfruit = price of foreign fruits
+- Town-fruit = price of foreign fruits

 [Detailed Changelog to be seen here.](CHANGELOG.md)